History

 Tom Bowen was a unique healer who inspired the rapid growth of a dynamic manual therapy.
 Interpretations of the work are now being used throughout the world with therapists from many walks of life impacting positively in their communities, often where many other techniques have largely failed to impact.

-For a fully researched history of Tom Bowen, see the new book, ‘In Search of Tom Bowen and the Therapy he Inspired’ ….
+For a fully researched history of Tom Bowen, see the book, ‘In Search of Tom Bowen and the Therapy he Inspired’ ….